 A target market is a specific group of people that you want to reach through your marketing campaign.
-These people are more likely to visit your online shop and make a purchase that any other random group of people.
-They have certain characteristics in common, such as demographics, psychological and behavioural patterns.
+These people are more likely to visit your online shop and make a purchase than any other random group of people.
+They have certain characteristics in common, such as demographics, and psychological and behavioural patterns.
 It helps to have an appreciation of the psychology of ecommerce.

 When you zoom in on this market segment at the individual level, you have your ideal customer.
 The type of customer that you don’t have to convince to buy your products or services because he or she will naturally be interested in them.
-All you have to do is get your brand name and online store in front of their eyes.
+All you have to do is get your brand name and online store in front of your eyes.

 And that’s where your target market analysis will begin, with your ideal customer, so don’t be afraid to be super specific when identifying your target customer.